Share This Article

 April 29, 2026

 CIX (씨아이엑스) are halting group activities after seven years, with C9 Entertainment confirming on April 29 that the shutdown will happen in stages as each member reaches a different contract milestone.
-According to Soompi's translation of C9's fan cafe statement and MK English's summary of the same notice, BX and Seunghun leave the label on April 30, Yonghee will enlist as an active-duty soldier on May 11, and Hyunsuk will stay through May 31 while he finishes drama filming.
-That timeline matters because it frames this less like one clean disbandment notice and more like the end of CIX's current operating era, one that has been unstable since Bae Jin-young (배진영) exited the group last year.
-The company is calling it a halt, not a permanent breakup, but the calendar it published leaves very little room for softer interpretations.
-For longtime FIX, the message is blunt even if the wording is careful: the seven-year run is effectively over for now.
+According to C9 Entertainment's April 29 notice posted to the group's official fan community, with the timeline cross-checked against MK English's full-text translation and Korea JoongAng Daily's recap, BX and Seunghun leave the label on April 30, Yonghee will enlist as an active-duty soldier on May 11, and Hyunsuk will stay through May 31 while he finishes drama filming.
+That timeline makes this look less like a soft hiatus and more like the end of CIX's current operating era, one that has been unstable since Jin-young Bae (배진영) exited last year.
+The company is calling it a halt, not a permanent breakup, but the calendar it published leaves little room for softer interpretations.

 C9 left one very small door open by saying it will keep communicating with the members in hopes that the CIX brand can return one day.
 Still, the company also said months of discussions ended with everyone agreeing that halting activities was unavoidable.
-As reported by MK English, the agency's notice laid out each date with unusual precision, which is exactly why fans are reading this as a real ending rather than another soft hiatus.
+C9's statement, as reported by MK English and Korea JoongAng Daily, laid out each date with unusual precision, which is exactly why fans are reading this as a real ending rather than another soft hiatus.
 We have seen K-pop agencies hide behind vague scheduling language before.
 This statement does the opposite.
 It tells fans who is leaving when, who is enlisting, how much company support remains, and even why no public sendoff is planned for Yonghee's entry date.
 That clarity hurts, but it also stops the rumor cycle from doing even more unnecessary damage.

 C9 Entertainment spelled out a full CIX exit timeline

 C9 Entertainment did not drop a vague contract-renewal note.
-It published a member-by-member unwind schedule, and that detail is what turned an already sad update into one of the clearest end-of-era announcements K-pop has seen this year.
-According to the agency statement quoted by Soompi and MK English, BX and Seunghun's contracts end first on April 30, Yonghee follows when he begins military service on May 11, and Hyunsuk remains until May 31 because he is still filming a drama.
+The member-by-member unwind schedule was confirmed by C9 Entertainment in its official fan cafe notice, and that detail is what turned an already sad update into one of the clearest end-of-era announcements K-pop has seen this year.
+According to the agency statement and MK English's full-text translation, BX and Seunghun's contracts end first on April 30, Yonghee follows when he begins military service on May 11, and Hyunsuk remains until May 31 because he is still filming a drama.
 C9 also confirmed there will be no separate public enlistment event on Yonghee's entry date, though a smaller goodbye event is being prepared ahead of time.
 That kind of sequencing matters because fans are not guessing about the mechanics.
 The company itself confirmed that CIX's remaining structure is being dismantled across one month, not stretched into an open-ended maybe.

 The wording around Yonghee is especially telling.
 C9 said he voluntarily applied for enlistment after the decision to halt group activities, which means the military move is not being sold as the single reason the group stopped.
 It is part of the fallout, not the full explanation.
 That distinction matters because it keeps the story focused on contracts, timing, and the group's shrinking options rather than pretending enlistment alone forced everyone's hand.
 MK English's translation of the agency notice also stressed that no separate public enlistment event will be held on May 11, a detail that makes the shutdown feel even more final for fans tracking every last official beat.